hannenz/ContactPlugin/README.md

 Configure Plugin in `app/Plugin/Contact/Config/contact.php`

 ##Usage
-Include the Plugin's helper, in your (App)Controller do:
+Include the Plugin's helper, in your (App)Controller:

 ~~~
 public $helpers = array('Contact.Contact');
 ~~~

-In your view to output the contact form do:
+To output the contact form from inside your view:

 ~~~
 echo $this->Contact->form();